deanturpin/superdean.com/index.md

 - Screwdriver with blades yellow 0.8mm
 - Screwdriver with blades red 1.2mm
 - Screwdriver with blades pink 1.6mm
-- Dial protector (Bergeon 6938): very cheap, or use the traditional "ripped baggy" (I've found that hands can sometimes ping off so the baggy does at least prevent that)
+- Dial protector (Bergeon 6938): very cheap, or use the traditional "ripped baggy"; I've found that hands can sometimes ping off so the baggy does at least prevent that; be careful with applied indices as they're quite easy to unapply
 - Hand Levers, 3.0mm Tips (Bergeon 5431): £40... buying these hurt!
-I also got some cheap ones from eBay for a 10th of the price and I've since lost one of the Bergeons
+I also got some cheap ones from eBay for a 10th of the price
 - Hand Pusher, Red Ø0.80 - Grey Ø1.50mm (Bergeon 7404-2): I haven't needed any other size so far but fitting hands is still a little hit-and-miss for me
-- Cannon pinion remover: can be very expensive for such a niche tool; alternatively do it carefully in a bag with tweezers, I found some blunt end brass ones that work, pull upwards to avoid bending anything
+- Cannon pinion remover: can be very expensive for such a niche tool; alternatively do it carefully in a bag with tweezers, I found some blunt-end brass ones that work, pull upwards to avoid bending anything
 - Plastic pointy stick/peg wood: Starbucks call them "coffee stirrers" but they look like peg wood to me
 - Barrel press: eBay £5, if it's good enough for Marshall...
-- Crystal press: eBay £15.99, screw down seems a bit more controlled; I also padded the lower dies out with sticky felt furniture pads into a dome shape
+- Crystal press: eBay £15.99, screw down seems a bit more controlled; I also padded the lower dies out with sticky felt furniture pads into a dome shape; this is really only for vintage restoration rather than building from new

 ### The next level